 There are many reasons why you need a heavy-duty mattress, but the most common is if you’re above average in weight and size.
 Heavier people need a mattress made specifically for them.
 Think about it this way, the unique needs of a child are taken into consideration when we purchase things like bikes and clothing.
 Simply put, adults shouldn’t ride a child’s bicycle or wear children’s clothing because they’re too big for it and they will break it.
 Keep this in mind when buying a mattress.

-Light duty, (average quality), Medium duty, and heavy-duty mattress options are available to fit the specific needs of the full-grown adult consumer.
+Light duty (average quality), medium duty, and heavy-duty mattress options are available to fit the specific needs of the full-grown adult consumer.
 It’s important to note that the majority of the normal mainstream brand name mattresses are built to suit the average to a below-average sized sleeper.
-So, if we don’t buy a heavy-duty mattress accordingly, the excessive weightiness can break down your new bed in the very same manner.
+So, if we don’t buy a heavy-duty mattress accordingly, the excessive weightiness can quickly break down your new bed.

 So, Why Buy Heavy Duty Over Brand Name Sleep Products?